 British Columbia fires delay fisher restoration in Washington’s North Cascades

-Biologists have temporarily halted plans to reintroduce fishers to forests in Washington’s North Cascades using animals from British Columbia
+Biologists have temporarily halted plans to reintroduce fishers to Washington’s North Cascades using animals from British Columbia

 The fishers–housecat-sized mammals related to otters and wolverines–typically come to Washington compliments of Canadian trappers operating in regions in British Columbia that have recently suffered dramatic habitat loss from fires.

 “Before proceeding with restoration of fishers to the North Cascades, we must be sure that the source population in Canada remains robust and sustainable,” said Hannah Ande

 rson, Washington Department of Fish and Wildlife (WDFW) listing and recovery manager.
 “Conservation of the species as a whole remains our highest priority.”

 Project partners emphasize that this is a delay, not an end to the project.
 WDFW, the US National Park Service and Conservation Northwest have been leading an effort to reintroduce fishers since 2008.

 “We’ve made great progress restoring fishers to the Olympics and south Cascades, and we anticipate resuming reintroductions into the North Cascades as soon as possible,” said Dave Werntz, science and conservation director for Conservation Northwest.